Tube Feeding in Cats

 Why is tube feeding necessary?

-In some cases, a cat is unwilling or unable to eat on its own.
-However, proper nutrition is a critical factor in the successful recovery from any disease.
+In some cases, a cat may be unwilling or unable to eat on its own.
+However, proper nutrition is a critical factor in successfully recovering from any disease.
+Malnutrition impairs the body’s ability to fight infections or to heal properly after an illness or surgery.

-Malnutrition causes an impaired ability to fight infections or to heal properly after an illness or surgery.
-To complicate matters further in cats, their physiology is very different compared to dogs or people, and the consequences of not eating are much more significant.
-In fact, cats that do not eat for as little as forty-eight hours can develop a potentially life- threatening form of liver malfunction known as hepatic lipidosis.
-These factors combine to make maintaining adequate nutrition paramount in cats that are ill or undergoing surgery.
+To complicate matters further in cats, their physiology is very different from dogs or people, and the consequences of not eating are much more significant.
+Cats that do not eat for even 48 hours can develop a potentially life-threatening form of liver malfunction known as hepatic lipidosis (fatty liver).
+Together, these factors make it paramount for cats to maintain adequate nutrition if they are ill or undergoing surgery.

-After three days of anorexia, the cat's body begins to enter a dangerous period.
-If nutrition is not quickly provided, the body will start mobilizing and metabolizing stored energy from the liver and other vital tissues.
-In this situation, serious and potentially irreversible damage may occur.
 If the cat fails to respond to conservative medical treatment, or if blood testing indicates liver compromise or other metabolic abnormalities, your veterinarian may recommend placing a feeding tube.
-The most common types of feeding tubes used are the naso-gastric tube (sometimes interchangeably referred to as a naso-esophageal tube), the esophagostomy tube, and the gastrostomy tube.
-The type of feeding tube that will be used in your cat will be determined by the specific circumstances.
+The most common types of feeding tubes used are the nasogastric tube (sometimes interchangeably referred to as a nasoesophageal tube), the esophagostomy tube, and the gastrostomy tube.
+The type of feeding tube used in your cat will be determined by the specific circumstances.

-What is a naso-gastric or naso-esophageal tube?
+What is a nasogastric or nasoesophageal tube?

 What is an esophagostomy tube?

 Esophagostomy tubes can generally be kept in place for several weeks to months.
 Most cats have a padded bandage or other wrap placed around their neck where the tube is inserted, and the tube will be capped when not in use.
-For more information, see the handout "Esophagostomy Tube Feeding in Cats").

 What is a gastrostomy tube?

-A gastrostomy tube is a large diameter tube that is surgically placed directly into the stomach through the skin and body wall.
+A gastrostomy tube is a large-diameter tube that is surgically placed directly into the stomach, through the skin and body wall.
 The end of the tube exits the skin just above the stomach on the side or flank of the cat.
 The cat must be given a short-term general anesthetic so that the gastrostomy tube can be inserted.
 A gastrostomy tube is used when long-term assisted feeding is required.

 Gastrostomy tubes may be left in place for several weeks to months.
-The cat will need to wear an abdominal wrap or protective stockinette, onesie, or t-shirt while the tube remains in place.
-The tube will be capped when not in use (for further information, see the handout "Gastrostomy Tube Feeding in Cats").
+The cat will need to wear an abdominal wrap or protective stockinette, onesie, or T-shirt while the tube remains in place.
 It takes less time to feed a cat through a gastrostomy tube.

 Is it hard to feed a cat through a feeding tube?